rcrowley/certified/README.md

 * Document GPG-encrypted backups of your CA.
 * YAML generator for use with Hiera/Puppet.
 * Document how to run an autosigning sub-CA.
+* Tag certificates with CRL distribution points and OCSP responder URLs.